 - 8. TEACHER ASSISTANTS offer valuable help to teachers and learn while they work.
 Only 12th grade students that are in good academic standing are allowed to be Teacher Assistants. - 9.
 BIRTH CERTIFICATES: All students new to the system, who do not have a copy of their birth certificate included with their student records, must have a notarized copy of it placed on file in the school office.
 (LB 599 Missing Children Identification Act.) - 10.
 REDUCED CREDIT is possible in individualized courses under special circumstances. - 11.
 HONORS COURSES will have 3 percentage points added to their semester grade capped at 100%.
-As of this time those designated as Honors Courses are: Calculus, Physics, Spanish IV, and College English. - 12.
+As of this time those designated as Honors Courses are: Pre-Calculus, Calculus, Chemistry, Physics, Spanish 3, Spanish 4, and College English taken at Midland University. - 12.
 SUMMER SCHOOL REGISTRATION is completed through the Fremont Public Schools or other providers.
 Announcements are made when information is available. - 13.
 Driver's Education may be completed through Fremont Public Schools or private certified instructors.
 Have private instructors send verification of passing to the high school.